bentomhall/nih-system/homebrewery/world/player-options.md

 Starting at 6th level, you can shunt incoming attacks partially into Shadow more effectively.
 When you use your Uncanny Dodge, the effect lasts until the end of the current turn instead of only for that attack.
 \column
 #### Hide in Plain Sight
 Starting at 9th level, you can wrap the stuff of Shadow around yourself.
 You can attempt to hide even when directly observed and/or in bright light.
-If you succeed at the attempt and do not reach total obscurement by the beginning of your next turn, you immediately become unhidden.
-Once you use this feature, you cannot do so again until you finish a long or short rest.
+If you succeed at the attempt but could be seen by one or more enemies at the beginning of your next turn, you immediately become unhidden.
+Once you use this feature, you cannot do so again until you finish a short or long rest.

 #### Shrouded Nature
 Starting at 13th level, you have learned to shroud yourself in shadow even in bright light.
 As an action, you can create an aura of shadow around yourself for one hour.
 This magical aura leaves you lightly obscured and upgrades other sources of light obscurement to heavy obscurement.
 In addition, you always count as being in shadow for the purpose of Stalk the Shadows; neither your starting or ending point need to be shadowed by any external source.
 Once you use this feature, you cannot do so again until you finish a long rest.